ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 # DX is the new black.
 Learnings from using Nuxt and Storybook at scale, by [Aurélie Violette](https://twitter.com/purple_orwel){:target="_blank" rel="noopener noreferrer"}

-Aurélie used [Storybook](https://storybook.js.org/) in her projects as a tool to demo stuff, have live documentation and to enable visually driven development.
+Aurélie used [Storybook](https://storybook.js.org/){:target="_blank" rel="noopener noreferrer"} in her projects as a tool to demo stuff, have live documentation and to enable visually driven development.
 Storybook in itself is already a great tool to showcase your components with their different use cases.
-But Aurélie extended its functionality by adding the [Knobs addon](https://www.npmjs.com/package/@storybook/addon-knobs) as well as the [Docs addon](https://www.npmjs.com/package/@storybook/addon-docs).
+But Aurélie extended its functionality by adding the [Knobs addon](https://www.npmjs.com/package/@storybook/addon-knobs){:target="_blank" rel="noopener noreferrer"} as well as the [Docs addon](https://www.npmjs.com/package/@storybook/addon-docs){:target="_blank" rel="noopener noreferrer"}.

 The concepts that she uses, is to bring "Nuxt logic" to your Storybook project.
 By adding components into Storybook, developers are tempted to just write the visualisation of their components with some mock data.